dror27/dk-shack/vol1/songs/en/In Secret, She Takes Form.md

 River floats, forks and wedding posts\
 Midnight talks and bobbing yachts\
 \
-Hazard mocks the punctual clocks\
+Hazard mocks punctual clocks\
-A midwife’s work, suspended to a halt\
+A midwife’s work, suspended a-halt\
 By a ghostly chalk, a figurine docked\
 To a mantelpiece poked, by an iron spoke\
 \